VAT 69 Commando: Expansion and further specialisation

-In 1977, three new squadrons were raised and trained by the New Zealand Special Air Service and a special course was conducted to train their own instructors.
-This expansion program was completed in 1980 and VAT 69 had fully equipped units with its own logistics department.
+In 1977, three additional squadrons were established and trained by the New Zealand Special Air Service (NZSAS).
+During this period, a dedicated course was also developed to train internal instructors.
+By 1980, the expansion programme was complete, and 69 Commando became a fully equipped unit with its own logistical support department.

-In 1978, 65 officers and operators from VAT 69 were sent to Hua Hin, Thailand to be trained by instructors from the Parachuting Training Centre of Border Patrol Police, Royal Thai Police.
-The course lasted for a month and the trainee learned to jump via static line insertion.
+In 1978, 65 personnel from the unit were sent to Hua Hin, Thailand, for airborne training by instructors from the Border Patrol Police of the Royal Thai Police.
+This month-long course focused on parachuting skills, specifically static line insertion techniques.